Customizing NSSE

 Customizing Your Administration

 Campus contacts customize recruitment messages in an online form, which is pre-filled with IRB-approved templates for each of the five recruitment messages.
-The subject line, message body, and singatory fields may all be customized so that NSSE is understood by students to truly be an initiaitve of your campus.
+The subject line, message body, and signatory fields may all be customized so that NSSE is understood by students to truly be an initiative of your campus.
 It is also possible to customize the "from name" so that the message appears to have been sent by the signatory you select; however, NSSE recommends keeping the "from name" consistent with the sending email address ("NSSE") to avoid the appearance of phishing.

 NSSE staff review each message for all participating institutions, to ensure message content adheres to IRB guidelines.
 Institutions electing to offer an incentive will customize incentive text separately, and NSSE staff will integrate this text into body of the recruitment message.